diego-1912/Selenium-TestNG--Testing-Framework/README.md

 This setup ensures that your tests are automatically run whenever changes are pushed to the repository, providing quick feedback on the health of your codebase.

-[The rest of the README content remains the same...]